cdn-specs/control-header/draft-cdn-control-header.md

 Cache-Control: no-store
 ~~~

-Whereas these would prevent all caches except for gateway caches from storing the response:
+Whereas these would prevent all caches except for CDN caches from storing the response:

 ~~~ example
 Cache-Control: no-store